arcjet/arcjet-js/nosecone/README.md

   </a>
 </p>

-Secure your application with proper headers.
+Protect your `Response` with secure headers.

 ## Installation